eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

 In IDL, a union is defined as a sequence of members with their own types and a discriminant that specifies which member is in use.
-An IDL union type is mapped as a C++ class with access functions to the union members and the discriminant.
+An IDL union type is mapped as a C++ class with member functions to access the union members and the discriminant.

 The following IDL union: